prag-webrtc/proposal/stolley-sample-chapter.md

 The nitty-gritty details of `handleUiCallButton` are in their own spot toward the bottom of the JavaScript file.
 That organizational habit will be even more important once the file includes more of the WebRTC code, which is almost entirely event-driven.

 ### Working with Data Returned to Callback Functions
-The `addEventListener` method, like many methods that work with callback functions, passes along chunk of data to the callback when its event fires.
-With  `addEventListener` , it’s basically convention to handle that data using either `event` or simply `e` as an argument in the callback function:
+The `addEventListener` method, like many methods that work with callback functions, passes along a chunk of data to the callback when its event fires.
+With  `addEventListener`, it’s basically convention to handle that data using either `event` or simply `e` as an argument in the callback function:

 ```javascript
 // main.js